michael-pr/XternHack/README.md

 XternHack
 =========

-Web app built on Meteor JS.
-A GPS based anonymous message board
+A GPS based anonymous messaging board built with Meteor.